mksamelson/mksamelson.github.io/_pages/about.md

 ---

-I'm a data scientist and quantitative analyst with a capital markets background.
+I'm a senior data scientist and quantitative analyst with a capital markets background.

-I love team leadership, problem solving, and getting my hands dirty analyzing data.
-Passionate about "hands-on" problem solving using statistical analysis, predictive analytics, and visualization.
+I love problem solving, team leadership and getting my hands dirty analyzing data.
+I'm passionate about "hands-on" problem solving using statistical analysis, predictive analytics, and visualization.

-I have deep domain knowledge in banking, brokerage, and asset management and interests in other industries.
+I have deep domain knowledge in investment management, banking, brokerage with interests in performance improvement in other industries.

 Trained as an MBA, I see issues in business context and bring analytic solutions to gain insight and meet challenges.